Stark’s Park is the home of Raith Rovers, and is situated in the south of Kirkcaldy.

 - don’t use foul, racist, sectarian, homophobic or otherwise abusive language

-- don’t attempt to film or stream the game in any way
+- don’t attempt to film or stream the game in any way (non-game photos and video are fine)

 - at no time should you enter the pitch